William Hung (sinologist): After the war

 Among the scholars he influenced with his teaching and attention were David Nivison and Joseph Fletcher.
 Francis Cleaves, whom he had met in China before the war, became a close friend in Cambridge.
 Every afternoon at three, the two would meet and have tea.
 Cleaves, a specialist in Mongolian, introduced Hung to The Secret History of the Mongols.
 Cleaves disagreed with the conclusions in Hung's article on the transmission of the text, but out of a sense of respect did not publish his own translation until after Hung's death.

 Old age

 Hung Ye lived in Cambridge and was actively involved in a prayer fellowship in New York.
 He also informally assisted Harvard East Asian Studies.
 Living abroad, he said looking back at his life: "In my life of scholarship, my method was the scientific method and I am completely confident that it was not wrong."
 At the age of 86, when he mounted the podium to lecture for the last time, he said "Now the 'Gang of Four' has been overthrown, there can be academic engagement with tradition."

 In March 1980, Hung fell during his morning exercises, resulting in a fractured elbow, then physical deterioration.
-The night of December 16, Hung suffered sudden confusion, talking with the people around him in the Fuzhou dialect.
+On the night of December 16, Hung suffered sudden confusion, talking with the people around him in the Fuzhou dialect.
 On December 22, 1980, Hung died at the age of 87.